 - What process do you follow if the materials do not arrive at the agreed location?

 You can use mobile technology, such as apps on mobile phones, to scan badges of attendees or take a picture of their business cards.
-Always make sure that you take lead notes of all your potential clients, including their requirements, so that you can follow up after the trade show.
-Make sure that all your marketing materials and business cards are up to date, so that people can contact you easily.
+Ensure all your marketing materials and business cards are up to date, so that people can contact you easily.
+Always ensure you take notes on all your potential clients, including about their requirements, so you can follow up after the trade show.
+Ensure you carry out a debriefing and follow up on all the contacts that you gathered during the trade show.

-You can give a wrong impression if you fail to prepare yourself and your staff before attending a trade show.
+If you fail to prepare yourself and your staff before attending a trade show, you may end up leaving the wrong impression.
 This could damage your image and reputation in the long run.
-Make sure you carry out a debriefing and follow up on all the contacts that you gathered during the trade show.
+You should therefore follow this tip and prepare yourself thoroughly before attending trade shows.

 - Attend networking events that take place alongside trade shows.
 This is a great opportunity to network with people who are not necessarily on the exhibitor list.

 - Set specific goals for your team.
 Decide on the number of leads you want to generate, what buyers you want to target and the number of samples you want to hand out.

 8. Your sales pitch and marketing: Telling buyers what makes you unique

 The European natural ingredients for health products sector is competitive.
 European buyers receive lots of offers from prospective suppliers of natural ingredients for health products in developing countries.
 A key reason to follow this tip is that it is likely to increase your chances of successfully entering the European market.
 Meanwhile, if you opt not to follow this tip, that will be to your disadvantage, as it will give your competitors an edge on you.